Advance Passenger Information

 Your information will be taken either at the time of booking or by an automated passport reader during check-in.
 In most cases, you may not be allowed to travel if you do not provide your API in the time required.

-You can find out more about the US Visa Waiver Program by visiting the FCO website.
+You can find out more about the US Visa Waiver Program at these links:

 - Foreign travel advice - USA (GOV.UK website)